csomgyula/co/paper.md

 ### 3.2 Preliminary experimental results

-An interesting question could be to measure the difference between processing times and real latencies under high load.
-For this reason I'm implementing a small benchmark suite in order to experiment with Coordinated Omission.
+An interesting task could be the measurement of the difference between processing times and real latencies under high load.
+For this reason I implement a small benchmark suite in order to experiment with Coordinated Omission.
 The project is hosted on GitHub along with this paper.

 Currently there are only preliminary results:

-* **It is meaningless to test under extreme loads**.
-When the average incoming rate is higher than the average processing time, requests start queueing, which has bigger impact then Coordinated Omission.
-Also if the load time is higher then the maximum processing time, then high load will not occur, hence Coordinated Omission does not fire.
-Hence a practical load time should be somewhere between the average processing time and the maximum processing time.
+* **It seems to be meaningless to test under extreme loads**.
+When the average incoming rate is higher than the average processing time, requests start queueing and latencies increase ad infinitum.
+Also if requests arrive slower then the maximum processing time, then high load will not occur, hence Coordinated Omission does not fire.
+After all a practical load time should be somewhere between the average processing time and the maximum processing time.
-* **The difference between processing time and "real" latency seems to be higher when the load is higher** (ie. when load is near to the average processing time).
-This is probably quite reasonable.
+* **The difference between processing time and "real" latency seems to be higher when load is higher** (ie. when load is near to the average processing time).
+This is probably obvious.
-* On the edge case (ie. load =~ processing time) I've seen 3-4x difference under steady loads and even higher ones for Poisson loads.
-However this is not science, just preliminary results...
+* **On the edge case (ie. load =~ processing time) I've seen 3-4x difference under steady loads and even higher ones for Poisson loads**.
+This is probably not so obvious and itself an interesting question: which load distribution yields higher latencies given that the (distribution of) processing times are the same?.

 3 A correction scheme